 Parents/guardians will be notified as soon as possible if a child develops symptoms of any illness or has an emergency or injury requiring medical attention.
-Staff or volunteers will notify the CAPS Care Director or Coordinator if any child in care exhibits an illness or has an emergency or injury that requires medical attention.
-Daycare Number- 507-408-0060
+Staff or volunteers will notify the CAPS Care Director if any child in care exhibits an illness or has an emergency or injury that requires medical attention.
+DaycareNumber- 507-408-0060

-If the child is ill, the child will be removed from the class and the CAPS Care Director or Coordinator will supervise the child in case there is an exposure to a contagious illness or condition at CAPS Care.
+If the child is ill, the child will be removed from the class and the CAPS Care Director will supervise the child in case there is an exposure to a contagious illness or condition at CAPS Care.
 In the case of a medical emergency, the child's parent or legal guardian will be notified immediately following the assessment of the child's medical needs.
-In the event that an injury, allergic reaction, or other medical condition requires immediate medical attention by a trained medical professional, \911 will be called to contact the Caledonia EMS.
-The family will be immediately contacted by another staff member or the CAPS Care Director or Coordinator.
-The CAPS Care Director, Coordinator or Lead Teacher will accompany the injured or ill child in an ambulance to the family preferred medical facility.
+In the event that an injury, allergic reaction, or other medical condition requires immediate medical attention by a trained medical professional, 911 will be called to contact the Caledonia EMS.
+The family will be immediately contacted by another staff member or the CAPS Care Director.
+The CAPS Care Director or Lead Teacher will accompany the injured or ill child in an ambulance to the family preferred medical facility.

 In the case of an offsite emergency, the same procedures will be followed except that a staff member will accompany the child to the nearest and/or family preferred medical facility.
-The Center Director or Coordinator will be notified immediately and will send additional assistance to the offsite location and medical facility (if needed).
+The Center Director will be notified immediately and will send additional assistance to the offsite location and medical facility (if needed).
 The CAPS Care Director or Coordinator will also contact the parents immediately.

-FEVER: Above 100.4°F. We do add a degree because we take the temperature under the arm and it is not accurate.
+FEVER: 100.4°F or above.
 The child should remain home for 24 hours, without medication, after the fever has subsided.
 If the child is diagnosed with an ear infection, the child may return if a physician states that the child can be at the daycare, as long as they are comfortable.